Metropolitan Water Reclamation District of Greater Chicago

 What if I notice an odd smell on our home?

 Odors typically enter via a trap that is void of water or a plumbing defect.
 Please fill all drains, especially those that don’t get used often, with a bucket of water.
 This will fill the trap and prevent odor from entering your home.
+You can also open the windows to allow air flow and ventilation to reduce odors.
+Turning on the bathroom vents will help as well.

 On rare occasions during our installation process for cured-in-place pipe, a distinctive resin-like odor may be detected.
 This odor is noticeable even at very low levels.
 The odor will dissipate with exposure to fresh air and there are no residual effects.